caprica/media-scanner/README.md

 pluggable.

-By default no meta data is provided, but if you add your own implementation of a meta data provider to yuor application classpath, it will be loaded by the standard JDK `ServiceLoader` mechanism and used instead.
+By default no meta data is provided, but if you add your own implementation of a meta data provider to your application classpath, it will be loaded by the standard JDK `ServiceLoader` mechanism and used instead.
 In fact, you can have any number of such implementations and they will all be tried in turn.
-In this way you can have a meta data provider for movie details and a separate one for artwork.
+In this way you can have a meta data provider for movie details and a separate one for artwork, for example.